monica-yesildirek/Bike-Share/README.md

 ## PROCESS - Data Transformation and Loading

 ### Data Cleaning and Storage
 The complete process and explanation can be found at `Bike-Share/2 - Transform and Load/Transform_Load.R`.
+In this step, data was transformed using R then loaded to Google Cloud Platform using `bigrquery` in R.

 ### Completed Deliverable
 Data was cleaned in R and imported to BigQuery in Google's Cloud Platform for team accessibility and SQL query and analysis.